Why Do I Need to Verify My Domain?

 - First, log in to the Mailgun Control Panel (if you have not already done so).

 - Then, within the left-hand navigation pane, click the Sending option to expand its list of suboptions.

 - Next, click the Domain settings suboption, and on the resulting page, click the DNS records tab.

-- Ensure that the domain you wish to delete is displayed within the Domain drop-down list towards the upper-right portion of the page.
+- Ensure that the domain for which you wish to perform manual DNS verification is displayed within the Domain drop-down list towards the upper-right portion of the page.

 - Click the Verify DNS settings button.

 While the two TXT records (SPF and DKIM) are all that's required to send messages via Mailgun, you do also have the option to add MX and CNAME records, if you choose.
 The process for adding these optional records is exactly the same as adding the required TXT records.

 MX records are really only needed if you're looking to receive incoming mail for the exact domain or domains you have verified in your Mailgun account; keep in mind - you don't want to point your domain's MX records to Mailgun if you already have incoming mail setup elsewhere.
 If you do, adding Mailgun MX records will break this configuration, and you won't receive your mail as you have previously.

 Note: You only ever want to have one source specified for your MX records, otherwise servers get confused.
 Bad things happen when servers get confused.

 A CNAME record is needed only if you're looking to enable our tracking features, keeping detailed records of Clicks, Opens, and/or Unsubscribes.